Meshium-Sheikh/Biggest-Predictor-Of-Academic-Success-In-Students/README.md

 - This helped me make 10 visualisations prodcued which made the relationship between factors affecting students' performance clear

 ### Major Key Findings
-1. Parental Involvement is not a major factor in determining students' academic performance : results formed from chat # 10, a pivot heatmap
+1. Parental Involvement is not a major factor in determining students' academic performance : results formed from chart # 10, a pivot heatmap

-2. The most important factor remains students motivation this factor alone got the most positve academic result regardless of other factors like Parenta Involvement, Tutoring Sessions being absent.
+2. The most important factor remains students motivation this factor alone got the most positve academic result regardless of other factors like Parental Involvement, Tutoring Sessions being absent.